Calcipotriol: Mechanism of action

-The efficacy of calcipotriol in the treatment of psoriasis was first noticed by the observation of patients receiving various forms of vitamin D in an osteoporosis study.
+The efficacy of vitamin D receptor modulators (VDRMs) in the treatment of psoriasis was first noticed by the observation of patients receiving various forms of vitamin D in an osteoporosis study.
 Unexpectedly, some patients who also had psoriasis experienced dramatic reductions in lesion counts.

-The precise mechanism of calcipotriol in remitting psoriasis is not well understood.
-However, it has been shown to have comparable affinity with calcitriol for the vitamin D receptor (VDR), while being less than 1% as active as the calcitriol in regulating calcium metabolism.
-The vitamin D receptor belongs to the steroid/thyroid receptor superfamily, and is found on the cells of many different tissues including the thyroid, bone, kidney, and T cells of the immune system.
-T cells are known to play a role in psoriasis, and it is thought that the binding of calcipotriol to the VDR modulates the T cells gene transcription of cell differentiation and proliferation related genes.
+Calcipotriol has been shown to have comparable affinity with calcitriol for the vitamin D receptor (VDR) in vitro, while being less than 1% as active as the calcitriol in regulating calcium metabolism (when given orally to rats), making for an attactive drug candidate.
+Human trials then demonstarated its safety and effectiveness as a topical medication.

+The precise mechanism of VDRMs such as calcipotriol in remitting psoriasis is not well understood.
+VDR is found inside the cells of many different tissues including the thyroid, bone, kidney, and T cells of the immune system.
+It is a nuclear receptor that directly binds to DNA and enables the transcription of genes.
+It has long been known that activating the vitamin D receptor (VDR) leads to decreased cell differentiation and proliferation in general, in lymphocytes specifically a suppression of activity.
+T cells are known to play a role in psoriasis, and it is thought that the VDR activation helps calm the overactive T cells.

-In mouse studies, topical calcipotriol administration to the ear and dorsal skin led to a dose-dependent increase in the production of the epithelial cell-derived cytokine TSLP by keratinocytes, and triggered atopic dermatitis at high concentrations.
-This upregulation of TSLP production due to calcipotriol application is thought to be mediated through the coactivation of vitamin D receptor/RXRα and vitamin D receptor/RXRβ heterodimers.
+VDRMs also have a direct effect on the skin cells.
+In mouse studies, topical administration of calcipotriol and various other VDRMs to the ear and dorsal skin led to a dose-dependent increase in the production of the epithelial cell-derived cytokine TSLP by keratinocytes, and triggered atopic dermatitis at high concentrations.
+This process is also believed to be dependent the transcriptional activities of VDR.
 As psoriasis is typically thought to be partially driven by Th1/Th17 inflammatory cytokines, calcipotriol treatment at appropriate concentrations may alleviate psoriasis symptoms by repressing Th1/Th17 inflammation through TSLP production, which is linked to a Th2 response.
-However, it is important to note that this has not yet been confirmed.
+This has not yet been confirmed.

 Pharmacokinetics

+A small amount of topically applied calcipotriol is absorbed through the skin into the blood.
+This causes a very small but detectable effect on calcium homeostasis.
+(At the time of its approval, topical calcipotriol was thought to have no effect on calcium metabolism based on the then-available clinical data.
+This small systemic effect was discovered only after it was approved using improved measurement techniques.)

-After application and systemic uptake, calcipotriol undergoes rapid hepatic metabolism.
+When absorbed into blood, calcipotriol undergoes rapid hepatic metabolism.
 Calcipotriol is metabolized to MC1046 (the α,β−unsaturated ketone analog), which is subsequently metabolized to its primary metabolite, the saturated ketone analog MC1080.
 MC1080 is then slowly metabolized to calcitroic acid.